Pineapple Coconut Chess Bars

 Easy Pineapple Coconut Chess Bars Recipe

 What’s the difference between chess bars and gooey butter cake?
 In short, very little.
-The only variation of note is, often chess bars have a bit more mix-in ingredients in the filling than a standard gooey butter cake.
+The only variation of note is often chess bars have a bit more mix-in ingredients in the filling than a standard gooey butter cake.
 Gooey butter cakes made this way have been rotating through Southern kitchens for eons.
-Made with a cake mix foundation and transformed into a variety of flavor combinations, they remain a Southern dessert favorite for potlucks and holiday parties.
+They’re made with a cake mix foundation and transformed into a variety of flavor combinations.
 Chess bars are the same concept and they use many of the very same ingredients as well as the technique for assembling the layers.
 This recipe is for chess bars or another name, chess squares.
 No matter what they’re called, it all spells delicious.
+How to make Pineapple Coconut Chess Bars: (Scroll down for full printable recipe.)

 How to Make the Best Pineapple Coconut Chess Bars Recipe